-Working Groups are thematic.
-The groups are focussed on specific topics of common interest and have been formed by expert members from the different projects (plus invited experts from related initiatives).
-Working Groups discuss and sanction guidelines and white papers, recommend creation of Task Forces pertaining to their area, evaluate new developments and alternatives.
+Working Groups were thematic.
+The groups were focussed on specific topics of common interest and were formed by expert members from the different projects (plus invited experts from related initiatives).
+Working Groups discussed and sanctioned guidelines and white papers, recommended the creation of Task Forces pertaining to their area, evaluated new developments and alternatives.

-From the outset, a group of foundational Working Groups has been set up (Data Sharing and Re-use, Health Technology Assessment /regulatory, Ethics and Patient Privacy, Sustainability), but additional Working Groups will be created on other areas as needed (e.g. on Ethical Legal and Social Implications, Imaging, Disease Modelling, Patient Involvement, Education, etc.).
-Working Groups meet as needed over the course of the project.
+From the outset, a group of foundational Working Groups was set up (Data Sharing and Re-use, Health Technology Assessment /regulatory, Ethics and Patient Privacy, Sustainability), Working Groups met as needed over the course of the project.

 - To capture the lessons learned concerning data sharing in IMI projects.